Meet our JSD Students and Candidates

 Doctoral Supervisor: Professor Liam B. Murphy

-Biography: Jorge is a JSD student from Mexico.
-He completed an LL.M. in Legal Theory at NYU as a Hauser Global Scholar and a Bachelor of Arts in Law at Instituto Tecnológico Autónomo de México (Mexico City), where he graduated with high honors.
-He worked for approximately 6 years at the National Supreme Court of Mexico, where he was a judicial assistant to Justice Cossío Díaz and Justice Medina Mora, and a law clerk to Justice González Alcántara Carrancá.
-In 2022, Jorge was professor at Escuela Libre de Derecho (Mexico City), where he taught the course Legal Theory.
+Biography: Jorge is a JSD candidate from Mexico.
+He completed an LL.M. in Legal Theory at NYU as a Hauser Global Scholar.
+In addition, he holds a Bachelor of Arts in Law from Instituto Tecnológico Autónomo de México (Mexico City), where he graduated with high honors.
+He worked for 5 years at the National Supreme Court of Mexico, where he was a judicial assistant to Justice Cossío Díaz and Justice Medina Mora, and a law clerk to Justice González Alcántara Carrancá.
+He was also professor at Escuela Libre de Derecho (Mexico City), where he taught Legal Theory.

 Research: Jorge is interested in the way in which law deals with and resolves conflicts of values.
 Particularly, he is interested in researching new challenges to democratic practices, like the proliferation of disinformation, that require us to adjust preconceptions about how human rights and democratic processes operate as reciprocal limits and conditions to each other.